 We’ve been waiting for a good time to review a rum that has always been on our boat.
 Well, it was until we sold our boat a year and a half ago in hopes of downsizing our boating life.
 Sounded like a good plan at the time.
 Three surveyed boats later we are finally back on the water and Pyrat Rum XO Reserve was the very first item we put on board.

 Pyrat Rum XO was launched in 1997 by Patrón Spirits.
 Patron’s business model was to act as a third-party company sourcing what they deemed the best rums available and blending them according to their specifications.
-Originally Pyrat was produced by the Anguilla Rums Company but has since moved to Diamond Bottling Plant owned by Demerara Distillers Ltd. in Guyana, South Africa.
+Originally Pyrat was produced by the Anguilla Rums Company but has since moved to Diamond Bottling Plant owned by Demerara Distillers Ltd. in Guyana, South America.
 Today Patrón Spirits is a part of the Bacardi International, the largest privately held spirit company in the world.

 Pyrat is a blend of Demerara rums sourced primarily from Guyana then blended with rums from various Caribbean producers.
 Sugar cane is cultivated along the banks of the Demerara River in Guyana and harvested twice a year, extracting the juice to produce molasses.
 The liquid is distilled using traditional pot still methods then aged in both French Limousin oak and toasted American oak barrels.

 The rum comes in a squat, corked bottle reminiscent of those used by rum runners and pirates who roamed the Caribbean in the 1800s.
 Bottles are garnished with a bright orange ribbon around the neck and a medallion featuring Hoti, “The zen patron saint and protector of little children, fortune tellers and bartenders.”